timotheejulien/bloc-notes/_posts/2024/05/2024-05-19-bbc-gel-introducing-reith-the-new-face-of-the-bbc.md

 ---
 layout: post
-title: "Bbc gel | introducing reith – the new face of the bbc"
+title: "Introducing Reith – the new face of the BBC"
 link: "https://www.bbc.co.uk/gel/features/introducing-bbc-reith"
-author: N/A
+author: David Bailey
 published_date: "19/05/2024"
-description: ""
+description: "The BBC has introduced a new typeface.
+Learn how and why."
 language: en
 categories:
 - Liens